xiaoronglv/CKAD-exercises/a.core_concepts.md

 </p>
 </details>

 ### Create an nginx pod and set an env value as 'var1=val1'.
-Check the env value existence within the pod
+Check the env value existence within the pod (🔴 x 1)

 <details><summary>show</summary>
 <p>